jzhoulab/ddsm/README.md

 License
 -------
-DDSM is distributed under a Apache License 2.0.
+DDSM is distributed under a BSD-3-Clause license.
 See the [LICENSE file](LICENSE) for details.

 Credits
 -------